• Skip to primary navigation

 It later shifted to mobility fees and decided to provide mobility fee incentives to encourage growth in specific categories.

-The discount for locally owned small business is based on a concern they could not absorb the increased retail fees, he said.
+The discount for locally owned small business is based on a concern they could not absorb the increased retail fees, Oliver told the planning board.
+That change was included after individual conversations he had with members of the county board, he told planning commissioners.

 For purposes of the fee schedule, locally owned small businesses are defined as businesses that are not chain operations, that have 25 or fewer employees and that are 51%-owned by people whose permanent household is in Pasco, Hillsborough, Hernando, Pinellas, Sumter or Polk counties